Seasonal Drawing Project Ideas for Kids

 Beach or sea drawing Watercolor, brushes Explore gradients and represent movement

-Illustrated holiday notebook
+Illustrated holiday journal

-?
 Beach or sea drawing

-?
-Creation of a funny sun
+Creating a funny sun

-Creative projects to do in autumn
+Creative projects to do in the fall

 Drawing project Recommended equipment Educational objective

-Draw a forest in autumn Watercolor pencils Discover seasonal nuances and work with shading
+Drawing a forest in autumn Watercolor pencils Discover seasonal nuances and work with shading

-?
-Draw a forest in autumn
+Drawing a forest in autumn

-?
 Composition with leaves

-?
-Creation of forest animals
+Creating forest animals

-❄️ Winter Drawing Activities
+❄️ Winter drawing activities

 Creative projects to do in winter